Ju-Fi/Ju-Fi/README.md

 ### Hallo 👋
-I am an aspiring software engineer who is currently a sophomore in high school.
+I am an aspiring software engineer who is currently a Junior in high school.
-I'm familiar with Java, Python and C, and currently learning Clojure and Common Lisp.
+I am familiar with Java, Python and C, and currently learning Clojure and Common Lisp.
 I'm also a Linux and OSS enthusiast.

 **Pronouns:** he/him

-I am accessible via Discord (Jurassic#1119) and Twitter (@FighterJurassic).
+I am accessible via Discord (Jurassic#1119).

 <div align="center">